Copyright . All rights reserved.

 Section 7: White Pine Peak Ascent & Descent (about 2.2 miles)

 At about mile 16 you hit Aid Station #3: White Pine Peak for the first time.
 Now it's time for your final push to the summit!
 Continue up towards the telecom installation atop the mountain at 10,200 feet.
-It is 1.1 miles each way, up and back.
+It is 1.1 miles each way, up and back from the Aid Station.
 The final ascent & descent will be a mix of a dirt road, then following off-trail flags, and finally a rough dirt road the last little bit.
 At the summit, grab a rubber bracelet confirming your achievement, and then return down the way you just came back to Aid Station #3.
+Note, the rubber bracelets will be just before a closed gate, about 50 yards from the telecom installations at the summit.
 It is about 2.2 miles round trip to the treeless summit.

 Aid Station #3 is located at the top of the Spinal Tap Trail, just below White Pine Peak.
 There is parking area and a cement pit toilet that was upgraded in 2024. .